bitcoin-dev-project/bitcoiner-intro-to-rust/09_00_mutable_references.md

 }
 ```

 When we print the `bytes_slice`, we see the `[1,0,0,0]` is still there at the beginning.
 But this should have been `read` and the pointer should have moved so that this portion is no longer returned by the slice.
-What's happening here exactly?
+So what's happening here exactly?

 As it turns out, the slice in the `read_version` is not modifying the same slice in the `main` function.
 It's just a *copy* of it.
 So when we modify it in the `read_version` function, we are not modifying the same one in the `main` version.
 If we want to modify the same one, we need a *mutable reference* to it.
 The *reference* will link our variable in `read_version` to the slice in the `main` function.